mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

 `kubectl create namespace backend -o yaml --dry-run >~/ns-backend.yaml`{{execute}}

-*The `--dry-run` flag allows you preview the object without creating it.*
+*The `--dry-run` flag allows you to preview the object without creating it.*

 Let's verify whether the manifest file has been created: